 All new buildings over 5,000 square feet are required to meet LEED Silver certification levels, but only buildings over 25,000 square feet must actually register and be certified by the USGBC.
 For buildings between 5,000 and 25,000 square feet, the building design and the LEED checklist must be reviewed by a LEED Accredited Professional (AP) or LEED Green Associate.
 The AP or Green Associate must be a registered engineer or architect and must have worked on at least 1 LEED certified building.
 County-owned residential buildings may use GreenPoint Rated Guidelines instead of LEED.

-New buildings must also use renewable energy systems to the extent practicable, are subject to water demand, plumbing, landscaping, and storm water runoff requirements.
+New buildings must also use renewable energy systems to the extent practicable.

 For leased buildings, administration will strive for LEED Existing Building: Operation & Maintenance (EB:O&M) and/or LEED Commercial Interiors (CI) as appropriate.